10 Most Harmful Chemicals We Are Exposed to in Our Homes

-There are thousands of unregulated and regulated synthetic chemicals that affect our health.
-They are everywhere and only a few have been well studied.
+Thousands of unregulated and regulated synthetic chemicals affect our health.
+They are everywhere, and only a few have been well studied.
 When a law bans one dangerous chemical, companies start producing slightly different substitutes that do the same thing.
 Or when a chemical is declared as safe for a 25-year-old person, it may not be safe for a fetus or a child.
 Sometimes, kids display the effects of these chemical exposure decades later.

 Harmful Chemicals and Children

-Parents bear a lot of burden to protect kids from exposure to toxic chemicals at their own home environment.
+Parents face a lot of challenges to protect kids from exposure to toxic chemicals in their home environment.
 The most vulnerable are unborn babies.
 The placenta does not block as many chemicals as doctors assume.
-Man-made environmental substances have potential to alter the fetal development and can be harmful at low dosages ordinarily ingested or absorbed.
+Artificial environmental substances can alter fetal development and can be harmful at low dosages ordinarily ingested or absorbed.